-This basic rule indicates that owner's equity is the difference between the value of assets and the amount owed to creditors.
+This basic rule indicates that owner's equity is the difference between the value of assets and the amount owed to crediOklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu tors.
 Any changes in assets, liabilities, or owner equity are evident in successive balance sheets.

 Before completing a balance sheet, two important decisions must be made.
 The first is whether the statement will reflect the financial position of the business only or the consolidated finances of the owner and the business.
 The second decision relates to the method for valuing the assets.
-The supplement (statement form) provided with this OSU Facts is designed to be flexible with respect to these considerations.
+The supplement (statement form) provided with this OSU Fact Sheet is designed to be flexible with respect to these considerations.
 As the following sections explain, the supplement permits the user to select the combination that is right for his or her operation.

 Defining the entity: Because farms and ranches are characteristically personal or owner-operated businesses, personal assets and liabilities often cannot be easily separated from business assets and liabilities.
 In addition, a particular use of the balance sheet might dictate what information it should contain.
 For example, a lender may be interested in information on both farm and nonfarm assets.
 On the other hand, for measuring the growth of the farm or ranch business, it is meaningful to consider only farm or ranch assets and liabilities.
 Either approach is acceptable, but the method used should remain consistent from one year to the next.
-The supplement to this OSU Facts can be used for either approach.
+The supplement to this OSU Fact Sheet can be used for either approach.
 Simply check the appropriate box at the top of the page: Business, Consolidated, or Personal.

 Valuation methods: One of the difficulties in preparing a balance sheet is the valuation of assets.
 Market-basis valuation is an estimation method based on fair market value less selling costs.
 Cost-basis valuation adjusts the original cost for accumulated depreciation.2 Cost less depreciation is termed book value.
-Base value is a stipulated amount that roughly approximates cost and may be used when valuing raised breeding livestock (F-323) to reduce the amount of record keeping necessary in accounting for all costs of raising each animal.
+Base value is a stipulated amount that roughly approximates cost and may be used when valuing raised breeding livestock (AGEC-323) to reduce the amount of record keeping necessary in accounting for all costs of raising each animal.
 Tax basis is cost less depreciation claimed for tax purposes.